Skip to main content

 docker compose down -v

-Before we move on to Kubernetes, here are some Docker best practices that will save you pain down the road:
+Before we move on to Kubernetes, here are some practices that'll save you pain down the road:

 # Build stage